+What’s Source of results?
+(Laboratory, 2025)?

 4. Discussion

 The study showed that prevalence of Salmonella in borehole water was high in the second and third quarter.
 The second and third quarter in Nigeria is characterized as wet season and this can be attributed to high prevalence of Salmonella incidence recorded during the period.
 The prevalence of Salmonella reported in this study in similar to previous studies by other researchers [18].